kernaltrap8/WoR-Plus/README.md

 # Tutorial resources
 [Debug menu enable (Writeup and research done by kernaltrap)](https://github.com/JamesIsWack/WoRmod/blob/master/assets/tutorials/debug-menu.md)

+# How to install the mod
+Download and extract the zipfile provided at the Releases tab of this repository. copy the `game` folder to the root of `dev_hdd0`, and copy `PS3_GAME` to the WoR install directory.

 # Credits
 TheOmen757 - Testing & KLIC hash
 <br>